Actindo-AG/Documentation/Taxes/Integration/02_ManageTaxClasses.md

 3. Press **F5** to initialize the *Core1 Platform* and to apply the changes.
 The renamed tax class is displayed in the list of tax classes.

-[comment]: <> (By editing a tax class, SAVE does show the confirmation message.
-For changes to be displayed in the drop-down list in TAX RATES, the whole module must be refreshed with F5.
-Refresh icon does not work in this case, i.e. no changes in the drop-down list Tax class are displayed.
-Stand 08.08.22)

 ## Delete a tax class

 Delete a tax class that is no longer applicable.

 > [Warning] Be aware that any deletion is permanent and cannot be undone.
-Bear in mind that the deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Invoicing* and *Accounting* modules.
+Besides, a deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Order management* module and, indirectly, with the *Accounting* module.

 #### Prerequisites

-A tax class is created, see [Create a tax class](#create-a-tax-class).
+A tax class has been created, see [Create a tax class](#create-a-tax-class).

 #### Procedures